joomlatools/joomlatools-server/README.md

   </a>
 </p>

-Welcome to the Joomlatools Server codebase, our home-grown **cloud native web publishing platform** that powers all of [joomlatools.com](https://joomlatools.com).
+Welcome to the Joomlatools Server codebase, our home-grown **cloud native development environment** that we use for all our own development at  [Joomlatools.com](https://joomlatools.com).

 ### What is Joomlatools Server?